krauson/Imdb_To_Mongo/README.md

 which will be faster.

 Action to do for using the app:
-1)pip install -r requirements.txt (download all the dependencies for this project).
-2)make sure you have posters folder in the location you run app_server from.
-3)run the file app_server.py using.
+1.Launch an EC2, use the user_data.sh file
-4)open the browser and choose your prefered movie.
+2.Copy the config_file.py into the posters_app dir

-Right now the config_file.py have to be transfered manually into the EC2.
+# Right now the config_file.py have to be transfered manually into the EC2.

+3.In the terminal write: docker-compose down
+4.In the terminal write: docker-compose up

+# (now the config_file will be taken into account as well).

+5.open the browser and choose your prefered movie.